Rolls-Royce PWR: PWR1

 The first British naval reactor was the PWR1.
 It was based on a core and reactor assembly of purely British design.
 The reactor first went critical in 1965, four years later than planned.
 Technology transfers under the US-UK Mutual Defence Agreement eventually made Rolls-Royce entirely self-sufficient in reactor design in exchange for a "considerable amount" of information regarding submarine design and quietening techniques being passed on to the United States.

-The reactor fuel is highly enriched uranium (HEU) enriched to between 93% and 97%.
-Each nuclear core has a life of about 10 years, so has to be refueled about two times during the lifetime of a submarine.
+The reactor fuel was highly enriched uranium (HEU) enriched to between 93% and 97%.
+Each nuclear core had a life of about 10 years, so had to be refueled about twice during the lifetime of a submarine.

-Rolls-Royce Marine Power Operations at Derby is the centre for design and manufacture of the UK's submarine reactors.
-The Ministry of Defence's Vulcan Nuclear Reactor Testing Establishment (NRTE), at Dounreay, tested each reactor core design prior to its installation in nuclear submarines.
+Rolls-Royce Marine Power Operations at Derby was the centre for design and manufacture of the UK's submarine reactors, and remains so today.
+The Ministry of Defence's Vulcan Naval Reactor Test Establishment (NRTE), at Dounreay, tested each reactor core design prior to its installation in nuclear submarines.